What is the Doctrine of Merger?

 1 min read

-- It is a common law doctrine founded on the principle of maintenance of decorum and propriety in the functioning of courts and tribunals.
+- It is a common law doctrine that is rooted in the idea of maintenance of the decorum of the hierarchy of courts and tribunals.

-- The doctrine of merger provides that when an appellate court passes an order, the order passed by the lower court is merged with that order.
+- It provides that when an appellate court passes an order, the order passed by the lower court is merged with that order.

 - The underlying logic is that there cannot be more than one decree or operative order governing the same subject matter at a given point of time.